adrianulbona/adrianulbona.github.io/_posts/2018-07-30-on-programmers.md

 read about [Eyjafjallajökull](https://en.wikipedia.org/wiki/Eyjafjallaj%C3%B6kull) and so on …

 _Programming is colorless.
 Programs are only tools.
 Leprechauns are just leprechauns.
-So, when something bad happens, probably we have to blame the programmers … but what if programmers are leprechauns!? ;)_
+So, when something bad happens, probably we have to blame the programmers … but what if programmers are also leprechauns!? ;)_